TASRobotics/guide/java-style-guide/javadoc.md

 }
 ```

-To start a Javadoc comment, just put your cursor on the line above a method, or whatever you want to document, then type `/**` and press enter.
-The editor will insert the rest of the comment automatically, including any necessary tags.
+To start a Javadoc comment, just put your cursor on the line above a method, or whatever you want to document, then type `/**` and press tab to autocomplete.
+VSCode will insert the rest of the comment automatically, including any necessary tags.

 # Where to use